stefanbschneider/ideally/README.md

 * Afterwards: Authentication & users
     * https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication (continue at testing against authenticated users)
     * https://docs.djangoproject.com/en/3.0/topics/auth/default/
+    * When creating a new idea, the tags to select should also just be from the logged in user
 * Make a reusable tag component that displays the tag as badge in the right color + description on mouse over + clickable to get to tag detail
     * Without having to define it anew in each html template (eg, idea detail, tag index, tag detail)
 * search, sort, filter ideas based on tags and create/update time